Mollification of the Fourth Moment of Dirichlet L-functions: Abstract

 \section{Abstract}

 We evaluate some twisted fourth moment of Dirichlet $L$-functions at the central point $s=\frac{1}{2}$ and for prime moduli $q$.
-The principal tool is a careful analysis of a shifted convolution problem involving the divisor function using spectral theory of automorphic forms and bounds for bilinear forms in Kloosterman sums.
+The principal tool is a careful analysis of a shifted convolution problem involving the divisor function using spectral theory of automorphic forms.
 Having in mind simultaneous non vanishing results, we apply the Theorem to establish an asymptotic formula of a mollified fourth moment for this family of $L$-functions.